-Amongst the tweets I had mostly collated myself for the given hashtag were some cynical takes on recent reforms of the end-of-year report that avoided stigmatizing students by note giving them actual grades; instead colours are given to soften the blow:
+Amongst the tweets I had mostly collated myself for the given hashtag were some cynical takes on recent reforms of the end-of-year report that avoided stigmatising students by note giving them actual grades; instead colours are given to soften the blow.

 There is a very practical point to having satirical material in amongst the best efforts of the ruling party to justify their stance and actions.
 These satirical or cynical elements do not change the students into subversive, potentially offensive, lop-sided intransigents, but rather allow them another point of entry into the sometimes complex material made unpenetrable by the forced aura of positivity needed to push a point for a reform across.

 The first activity was to have students reply to a tweet from the chosen hashtag list of tweets (in this case #educationnationale).
 They have to paste their reply and the tweet’s URL in a Google Document hyperlinked to from the University’s CMS .